 Below are some things to keep in mind as you get ready to finish.
-For more detailed information and to find current deadlines and requirements, please visit the UF grad school web site and that of the editorial office:
+For more detailed information and to find current deadlines and requirements, please visit the UF grad school website and that of the editorial office:

 If you haven’t registered for the past two or more semesters, you’ll need to apply for readmission.
 Register for at least 3 research credits for spring or fall semesters or 2 credits for summer.
-It is an online form that you mail in:

 Apply for the degree to the UF Office of the Registrar (222 Criser Hall):

 Early in the semester (or better yet, the semester prior to graduation), confirm that you have enough credits to graduate, and no issues such as “I”, “NG”, etc. You will want to clear these up well before graduation (or you will not be able to graduate).
 If you want to be sure you have met the Geology Department requirements, print out your class record from ISIS, count up your Geology formal classes, seminars, and research credits, and then pass along this information to the graduate coordinator to check.
 See the Departmental handbook for guidelines:

 Schedule your defense room and time as soon as your advisor agrees you are ready.
 Your advisor can give you detailed advice on defense format.
 Typically, you’ll give a presentation of your work (~30-35 mins for MS, ~45-50 mins for Ph.D.), answer general audience questions, then answer committee questions.
 Prior to your defense, make sure (check with the Geology office) that you have any forms that you need.

 Plan on getting your thesis/dissertation to your committee 2 weeks before your defense.

 Thesis and Dissertation Preparation and Submission